qensus-labs/venafi-codesigning-gitlab-integration/README.md

  * Install Venafi CodeSign Protect client tools (see [Compatibility](#compatibility) to learn which versions are supported)
     - You do *not* need to *configure* the client tools (i.e. they don't need to be configured with a TPP address or credentials).
 They just need to be installed.
 This Gitlab integration product will take care of configuring the client tools with specific TPPs.
+ * Install one or more signing tools, e.g. [Jarsigner](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/jarsigner.html) (part of the JDK) or [Signtool](https://docs.microsoft.com/en-us/dotnet/framework/tools/signtool-exe) (part of the Windows 10 SDK).
  * Install Python >= 3.8.
 Ensure that it's in PATH.
  * Install our Gitlab integration package: `pip install venafi-codesigning-gitlab-integration`